Mindless Ones: Fictional history

 Long ago, the wizard King Olnar sat on the throne of the Dark Dimension.
 He is visited by Umar and Dormammu, siblings of a race of magical energy beings called the Faltine.
-During this time, Olnar melds the Mindless Ones' home dimension to the Dark Dimension.
+During this time, Olnar merges the Mindless Ones' home dimension with the Dark Dimension.
 They rampage throughout the lands, killing many, including Olnar, and almost slaying the two Faltine.
 The siblings create a barrier to keep them contained.

 From that point they are most often seen in the employ of Dormammu, who develops an ability to slightly control their actions.
-They have also been utilized by others such as Doctor Doom, Dr. Midas (in the pages of Marvel Boy) and a fellow Faltine named Rorkannu (in Nextwave: Agents of H.A.T.E.).
+They have also been utilized by others such as Doctor Doom, Dr. Midas (in Marvel Boy) and a fellow Faltine named Rorkannu (in Nextwave: Agents of H.A.T.E.).

-Dr. Doom uses them after gaining high levels of magical power via a deal with demonic entities.
-The Mindless Ones are utilized to beat on Ben Grimm, a member of the Fantastic Four, in a test of Grimm's durability.
+Doctor Doom uses them after gaining high levels of magical power via a deal with demonic entities.
+The Mindless Ones are utilized to beat on Ben Grimm, a member of the Fantastic Four, in a test of his durability.